 Component Search REST API

-The Component Search API allows you to find a particular component, as well as get information back about that component.
-This API searches the application scan reports in Lifecycle for the components specified in the search query.
+The Component Search API returns the metadata for a component.
+This API searches application reports for the components specified.

 Using GET requests it allows you to retrieve component information such as application ID, application name, report HTML URL, component hash, component coordinates, the highest threat level of the policy violations (for the found component), and dependency information.